-Mental health is a way of describing social and emotional wellbeing.
+Mental health is a way of describing psychological, social and emotional wellbeing.

-Your child needs good mental health to develop in a healthy way, build strong relationships, adapt to change and deal with life’s challenges.
+Your child needs good mental health to develop well, build strong relationships, adapt to change and deal with life’s challenges.

 Pre-teens and teenagers who have good mental health often:

 - feel happier and more positive about themselves and enjoy life

 - have healthier relationships with family and friends

 - do physical activity and eat a healthy diet